-Comprehensive loss is defined as the change in equity during the period from transactions and other events and non-owner sources, including unrealized losses on marketable securities.
+Comprehensive loss is defined as the change in equity during the period from transactions and other events and non-owner sources.
+For the periods presented, accumulated other comprehensive loss consists solely of unrealized gains and losses on marketable securities.

 Segment Reporting